jiffyclub/blog-posts/office-hours-scipy-2015.md

+*Edit: 2015/7/1: Sessions will now be held each day of the conference during the afternoon coffee breaks from 3 - 3:30 PM.*

+*Edit: 2015/7/2: Sessions will be held in room 210 on the main level of the conference center.*

 This year at [SciPy 2015][] I'd like to run some informal "office hours" help sessions to help people with any questions they might have.
 I can imagine questions about: